Field Trip Injury Lawsuits in California

 Negligence

 Negligence is acting or failing to act when you have a responsibility to another individual.
-That someone was negligent is not sufficient to overcome a school district's immunity.
+The mere fact that someone was negligent is not sufficient to overcome a school district's immunity.
+For instance, if a teacher fails to secure a student's safety harness during a rock climbing activity, that could be considered negligence.

 In California, to prove negligence, you must show that: